khoapmd/grafana-floor-panel/README.md

 - [x] Environment Quality rendering
 - [x] Easy configuration and setup
 - [ ] Interactive rooms
-- [ ] Detailed charts of IAQ history.

 ### Short description
 Monitoring indoor temperature and humidity through floor plan visualization in Grafana provides valuable insights into the environmental conditions of different areas within a building.
 By integrating sensors and data collection points throughout the building, Grafana can display real-time and historical temperature and humidity data on a floor plan layout.<br />